NintendoLink07/MythicIOGrabber/RecentChanges.md

 - Number of current applicants is now in the bottom right corner (in the footer bar)

+- Disk space requirement increased because I used round class textures for the filters (increased by about 3.5mb)

 ### Known issues

 - A premade group of 2 or more members / sometimes even single ones won't send correct spec data to the game client.